Non-parametric maximum likelihood component separation for CMB polarization data: Performances of the method

 \paragraph{Spatially homogeneous} \ \\ In order to check the robustness of our method, we test it first on a spatially homogeneous dust model.
 Indeed, the method described in this paper is not suited to tackle spatial variations of the parameters.
 Because the built-in non-standard \texttt{PySM} models are either very close to a MBB spectrum or include some level of spatial variations, we use a modified version of the \texttt{d4} model of \texttt{PySM} \cite{Thorne:2016ifb,Zonca:2021row}.
 This model includes 2 populations of dust, each following a MBB SED, with specific values of the spectral parameter and temperature.
 Because the native \texttt{d4} model includes spatial variations of the SED through a temperature template based on \cite{Meisner-2015ApJ...798...88M}, we modified the \texttt{d4} model to remove the spatial variations of the dust temperatures by using their average on the sky.
+The first dust population has temperature $T_{d_{1}} = 9.73 \ \mathrm{K}$ and spectral index $\beta_{d_{1}} = 1.63$, while the second dust population has temperature $T_{d_{2}} = 15.67 \ \mathrm{K}$ and spectral index $\beta_{d_{2}} = 2.82$.
 Secondly, the fact that there are two dust populations with different SEDs will also appear as spatial variations of the SEDs unless we assume the presence of an extra foreground component to take into account the two dust populations.
 In order to avoid this problem, we use the same template maps for the two dust populations.
 In other words, the SED of dust is now the sum of two MBBs, with homogeneous scaling across the sky.
 In the following, we refer to this model of dust as ``homogeneized \texttt{d4}''.
 This is a simplified case to test the properties of our method that is currently only suited for homogeneous scaling.
 Tackling spatial variations, and therefore handling more realistic sky signal. is left for future work.

 In the case of a sky signal with dust component following the ``homogeneized \texttt{d4}'' SED, we see in FIG.~\ref{fig:results SO-SAT-like d4s0} that the parametric method fails to reproduce the correct SED of the dust component, which in turn also leads to a degradation of the reconstruction of the synchrotron SED.
 This leads to a significant bias on the reconstructed value of the tensor-to-scalar ratio.
 On the contrary, our method which does not assume scaling laws for the foreground components is able to correctly constrain the elements of the mixing matrix to reproduce the foreground SEDs, in particular the SED of the dust component, which results in an unbiased measurement of $r$.